The School Curriculum

 All Saints C of E Primary School believes that physical education provides a vital and unique contribution to a pupil’s physical and emotional health and wellbeing.
 Children participate in lessons on a weekly basis.
 We give our children an opportunity to promote healthy life styles and develop skills in games, gymnastics, dance, athletics, swimming and outdoor pursuits.

 We encourage children to understand the need for safety, help them develop skills such as co-ordination, working with others and discuss positive attitudes to sport including the ability to cope with success and failure.

 PSHE AND CITIZENSHIP

 Within this subject, that is interwoven into all aspects of school life and learning, the school promotes good patterns of behaviour in personal, social, and health education.
 We provide learning experiences that enable children to develop the necessary skills to participate in their local community and within wider society as a whole.
 Termly ‘Circle Time’ sessions are used for discussion of themes and issues topical within society or school life and children are encouraged to seek resolutions to problems within them or to develop better strategies for coping.

 The school provides opportunities for children to learn about themselves as developing individuals and to become responsible and active citizens in their community.

 RELATIONSHIP AND SEX EDUCATION

-We value the importance of Sex and Relationship education and offer an age appropriate programme from Year 2 upwards throughout the school.
-Through SRE lessons that are blocked and take place once a year, we teach the children about:
+We value the importance of Relationship and Sex education and offer an age appropriate programme from Year 2 upwards throughout the school.
+Through RSE lessons that are blocked and take place once a year, we teach the children about: